krivard/codalab-worksheets-wiki/Execution.md

 **Step 2**.
 Start the worker:

+    # replace <worker_tag> with your own tag name
-    cl-worker --server https://worksheets.codalab.org --tag unique_worker_tag
+    cl-worker --server https://worksheets.codalab.org --tag <worker_tag>

-The `--tag` flag is optional and it provides you granular control over which workers run which bundles.
-Next, we'll show how to run a job specifically on this worker.
+The `--tag` flag is optional.
+If you use it, when you run a command, you can tell a bundle to run on this particular worker, as we demonstrate in the next step.

 **Step 3**.
 Run a job on your worker.
-We use the `--request-queue tag=<worker's tag>` to specify our worker's tag.
+We use the `--request-queue tag=<worker_tag>` to specify our worker's tag.
 For non-GPU workers:

     # non-GPU workers
+    # replace <worker_tag> with your own tag name
-    cl run --request-queue tag=unique_worker_tag date
+    cl run --request-queue tag=<worker_tag> date

 Check the bundle's `/stdout` by running `cl cat ^1/stdout` and you should see the current date.
 Congrats!

 For GPU workers, run this command, which tests that nvidia-smi is working inside of Docker:

     # GPU workers
+    # replace <worker_tag> with your own tag name
-    cl run --request-docker-image nvidia/cuda:8.0-runtime --request-gpus 1 --request-queue tag=unique_worker_tag "nvidia-smi"
+    cl run --request-docker-image nvidia/cuda:8.0-runtime --request-gpus 1 --request-queue tag=<worker_tag> "nvidia-smi"

 Check the bundle's `/stdout` by running `cl cat ^1/stdout` and you should see something similar to: